launchdarkly-labs/ldc/README.md

 # LaunchDarkly CLI Client/Shell

-This is very hacky and has no error handling.
-Features:
-- CRD Projects/Environments
-- CRUD Flags sort of
-- Lots of selection/autocomplete
-- Connect to different servers with different keys
-- Pages tables (fancy tables)
-- auditlog
+*This is BETA software until version 1.0 and the interface may change.*

 ## Configuration

-Right now we use expect a `~/.config/ldc.json` that looks like:
+You may specific `~/.config/ldc.json` that looks like:

 ```
 {
   "staging": {
-    "apiToken": "your api token",
+    "token": "your api token",
     "server": "https://app.launchdarkly.com/api/v2",
     "defaultProject": "default",
     "defaultEnvironment": "production"